aspatti1257/CellLineAnalyzer/README.md

 `is_classifier`: 0 for regression, 1 for classification

 `num_threads`* : Optional integer representing the number of threads to use for multi-processing operations.
 Defaults to
                  the number of CPUs on your computer.
 Cannot exceed this value.
+Be aware of this line if submitting jobs on a cluster.
+Usually, the amount of threads has to be quantified on a cluster but without setting this integer equal to the quantified one, the software will use all available resources what probably will result in complications on the cluster.

 `skip_rf`* : <b>DEPRECATED</b> Optionally skip Random Forest analysis.
 Defaults to False.